minaminao/ctf-blockchain/src/DownUnderCTF2022/EVMVaultMechanism/README.md

 There are six locations for the process to write to slot `0x1337` using `SSTORE`.
 These `SSTORE`s can be expected to correspond to processes that will be executed once the conditions of each function are satisfied.

-List of function signatures and function start locations:
+List of function selectors and function start locations:

 ```
 $ erever -f src/DownUnderCTF2022/EVMVaultMechanism/contract.txt --symbolic --entrypoint 0x168 -n 10